EarthScope/rover/docs/development.md

 maintainable, future-proof source.**

 However, we must also support Python 2.7.
-To do this we auto-generate code that can run on Python 2,7 *and* Python 3 using the [pasteurize](http://python-future.org/pasteurize.html) tool from the [future](http://python-future.org/index.html) package.
+To do this we auto-generate code that can run on Python 2.7 *and* Python 3 using the [pasteurize](http://python-future.org/pasteurize.html) tool from the [future](http://python-future.org/index.html) package.

-One consequence of this is that the "installable" code (typically available from [PyPI](https://pypi.org/) or a tarball) is not identical to the development code (typically found at [github](https://github.com/iris-edu/rover/)).
+One consequence of this is that the "installable" code (typically available from [PyPI](https://pypi.org/) or a tarball) is not identical to the development code (typically available from [github](https://github.com/iris-edu/rover/)).

 ## Getting Started